benjamintanweihao/alpr-with-kubeflow/README.md

 cd ..
 ```

-Currently the only model available is SSD Inception V2, though you are free to download your own from the Model Zoo.
+Currently, the only model available is SSD Inception V2, though you are free to download your own from the Model Zoo.

 To configure training, make sure the following are set in `train/model_configs/ssd_inception_v2_coco.config`: